Data Breach: What It Is and Why It Happens

 It remembers all of your passwords for you, so you’re free to create long, complex, hacker-proof passwords.

 It keeps your passwords encrypted in a separate location.
 This means that your passwords will never be exposed in your browser, device, or apps.
-We explain these dangers in our previous post.

 Taking cybersecurity into your own hands needn’t be a daunting task.
 Since nearly every area of our lives has an online dimension, isn’t it wise to think about security for ourselves?
 Especially before it’s too late.

 It’s unfortunate, but the damage is usually left to the user to clear up, which is why it’s imperative to iron-proof your passwords.
 While newer, more powerful encryption technologies are surfacing, it’s not worth the risk to assume everyone cares about your security as much as you do.
-In conclusion, you hold the ultimate power for your safety online, we merely exist to help you get there.
-Which is why we created NordPass – A simple, convenient password manager that puts online security back into the hands of everyday people.
+In conclusion, you hold the ultimate power for your safety online, and we merely exist to help you get there.
+Which is why we created NordPass – a simple, convenient password manager that puts online security back into the hands of everyday people.